terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/ApplicationLayer.txt

  .. warning::

     In form object, it is recommended to maintain only the fields of HTML form and not the fields which are just displayed on the screen.
-    If display only fields are also maintained in form object, more memory will get consumed at the time of storing form objectin HTTP session object causing memory exhaustion.
+    If display only fields are also maintained in form object, more memory will get consumed at the time of storing form object in HTTP session object causing memory exhaustion.
-    In order to display the values of display only fields on the screen, it is recommended to add objects of domain layer (such as Entity) to request scope by using (\ ``Model.addAttribute``\).
+    In order to display the values of display only fields on the screen, it is recommended to add objects of domain layer (such as Entity) to request scope by using (\ ``Model.addAttribute``\ ).

 |

 Number format conversion of fields
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 Number format can be specified for each field using \ ``@NumberFormat``\  annotation.

  .. code-block:: java
     :emphasize-lines: 2